augo23/APGO/README.md

 Enter the admin password only over your encrypted tunnel or TLS — a wrong password simply fails to decrypt.
 Security trade-off: because the encrypted key now lives on every node, anyone who can read a node's disk **and** knows or brute-forces the password could sign — so use a strong admin password (it's protected by PBKDF2 + AES-256-GCM).

 Because you're exposing it on a node port, prefer to reach it over the overlay itself, a trusted LAN, or an SSH tunnel — or set `ADMIN_TLS_CERT` / `ADMIN_TLS_KEY` (paths inside the container) to serve HTTPS.
 The dashboard is only as private as the network you expose port 8088 on.
-If `ADMIN_PASSWORD` is unset the admin container refuses to start (the client is unaffected).
+If `ADMIN_PASSWORD` is unset, the first visit to the dashboard shows a create-login page (username + password, entered twice) — until then, whoever reaches port 8088 first claims the panel, so bring it up on a trusted network.

 ## Encryption & post-quantum